freenandes/topo-da-mente/content/note/ana-roxanne.md

 ---
 ## Because of a flower

 Soothing and inspirational vocals.
-Reminds me of the vibe
+Reminds me of the Julianna Barwick in some moments.

 [Discogs](https://www.discogs.com/master/1839586-Ana-Roxanne-Because-Of-A-Flower)